West Pokot County: Notable residents

-2019 Landslide
+2019 landslide

-On the 23rd of November 2019 there was a landslide that has killed over 52 people.
-At least 22 other people are missing after this disaster, over 22,000 people have been displaced after this disaster.
+On 23 November 2019 there was a landslide around 2:30 a.m. in West Pokot County near the border with Uganda that was triggered by heavy rainfall that killed over 52 people.
+At least 22 other people were missing after this disaster, and over 22,000 people were displaced.

+Flooded roads and bridges were swept away after the incident, hindering rescue operations.
+It is one of the worst natural disasters to hit the area in recorded history.